zyprex/ZooVim/README.md

 You may find most of my autoload plugin's name relative to a creature, so I named it ZooVim.

+ZooVim's mainly purpose is let vim be (or most likely be) a generic code editor, more than the text editor.
+ZooVim is my personal vim configure for daily use.
-ZooVim is my personal vim conf for daily use.
-ZooVim is not for developer but for editor or writer.
-ZooVim don't provide any plugin in plugin dir, all I provide is a bunch of autoload files, some script tools and an example of vimrc.
+ZooVim don't provide any plugin in plugin dir, all it provide is a bunch of autoload files, some script tools and an example of vimrc (entry.zoovim).
 ZooVim is not one-stop shop for vim configure, you should tailored my example vimrc to fit your needs.

-**CAUTION_1**: some autoload file auto changes vim's default option that could harassd you, before you use it, read the DESCRIPTION, and lines begin with `set` in every autoload file.
+**CAUTION 1**: some autoload file auto changes vim's default option that could harassd you, before you use it, read the DESCRIPTION, and lines begin with `set` in every autoload file.

-**CAUTION_2**: some feature still in building, use at your own discretion!
+**CAUTION 2**: some feature still in building, use at your own discretion!

 # Features